MontiCore/sequence-diagram/README.md

 ## Tutorial: Getting Started Using the SD CLI Tool
 The previous sections describe how to obtain an executable JAR file (SD CLI tool).
-This section provides a tutorial for using the produced SD CLI tool.
+This section provides a tutorial for using the SD CLI tool.
 The following examples assume that you locally named the CLI tool `SD4DevelopmentCLI`.
 If you build the CLI tool from the sources or used the `wget` command above, then you are fine.
 If you manually downloaded the CLI tool, then you should consider renaming the downloaded JAR.

 ### First Steps
-Executing the produced Jar file without any options prints usage information of the CLI tool to the console:
+Executing the Jar file without any options prints usage information of the CLI tool to the console:
 ```
 java -jar SD4DevelopmentCLI.jar
 usage: SD4DevelopmentCLI